Learn more about our programs:

 Job Summary

-The CES also engages regularly with other parts of our community.
-They participate in volunteer and youth recruitment, help develop/publish our e-Newsletter, coordinate our non-mentoring volunteer needs and help to source in-kind donations for events/match outings.
-The CES also supports mentor training and parent/guardian engagement initiatives.
-While meeting and getting to know stakeholders, the CES listens for those who want deeper involvement in the agency and may become donors, for instance; they take note of others with connections that might yield a recruitment presentation opportunity, and still others who might donate tickets or gift cards for match outings.
-This highly interactive role and engagement with the community is critical to the success of this department.
+While meeting and getting to know stakeholders, the CES listens for those who want additional or deeper involvement in the agency.
+They take note of others with connections that might yield a recruitment presentation opportunity, and still others who might donate tickets or gift cards for match outings.
+This highly interactive role and engagement with the community is critical to the success of the department.

 ESSENTIAL FUNCTIONS AND RESPONSIBILITIES